peadargrant/automation/lab01_client_setup/setup_lab.md

 ## Task 4: XOA request

-We will make use of the XOA virtualisation system in DkIT later in this module.
+We will make use of the XOA virtualisation system in DkIT later on in this module.

+**Important Note:**
-**Note:** the following two steps might seem illogical and out-of-sequence, but they must be done in the order shown below.
+the following two steps might seem illogical and out-of-sequence, but they must be done in the order shown below.
 If you don't first login to XOA you won't have a User profile for the technical staff to assign permissions to.
 Therefore please follow the steps below exactly in the order shown: